dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

-Notice that coupling strength is :code:`BIAS 0.5` above: as explained in the :std:doc:`system documentation <sysdocs_gettingstarted:doc_getting_started>`, the QPU can be viewed as minimizing the Ising model of [1_] above, with linear biases setting the amplitudes of magnetic fields applied to qubits and quadratic biases the strength of coupling between qubits.
-While QUBOs are more convenient to work with for some problems, Ocean converts problems submitted to a QPU to equivalent Ising models, producing the :math:`J_{1,2}` bias of ``0.5`` for the ``[30, 31]`` coupler shown above (and, not shown, zero :math:`h_1=h_2` biases on the two qubits):
+Notice that coupling strength is :code:`BIAS 0.5` above: as explained in the :std:doc:`system documentation <sysdocs_gettingstarted:doc_getting_started>`, the QPU can be viewed as minimizing the Ising model (see Ising_ footnote above), with linear biases setting the amplitudes of magnetic fields applied to qubits and quadratic biases the strength of coupling between qubits.
+While QUBOs are more convenient to work with for some problems, Ocean converts problems submitted to a QPU to equivalent Ising models, producing the :math:`J_{1,2}` bias of ``0.5`` for the ``[30, 31]`` coupler shown above (and , not shown, zero :math:`h_1=h_2` biases on the two qubits):

 >>> dimod.qubo_to_ising(Q_not)
 ({'x': 0.0, 'z': 0.0}, {('x', 'z'): 0.5}, -0.5)